Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 ----------
 ## AcuantCameraUI

-- Uses AcuantCamera to access native camera.
+- Uses AcuantCamera to access device's native camera.
+AcuantCameraUI applies to the WebRTC live capture UI.
 - Default implementation of UI.
 Use AcuantCamera directly for any custom UI.

 **Prerequisite**: Initialize Acuant Worker (see Step 2 above).